-Subtract the number of primary school-age pupils attending primary or secondary school from the total population of official primary school age, divide the difference by the population of primary school age, and multiply by 100.
-Alternatively, subtract the adjusted net attendance rate for primary education from 100%.
+Subtract the number of primary school-age pupils attending pre-primary, primary or secondary school from the total population of official primary school age, divide the difference by the population of primary school age, and multiply by 100.
+Alternatively, subtract the total net attendance rate for primary education from 100%.

 Treatment of missing data.
 All observations with missing information on age, whether the child is currently attending school, and the current education level attended, are omitted from the calculation of education indicators.

 To measure the size of the population of official primary school age who are not in school (because they never attended primary education or dropped out), to identify the target population for policies and interventions aimed at achieving universal primary education.

 Data from international household survey programmes, such as the Demographic and Health Surveys (DHS) and the Multiple Indicator Cluster Surveys (MICS), national surveys or population censuses.